s-zeid/site/legal/privacy-policy/index.md

          will also see your Web browser, the page you visit, and the page from which you came.
 My server will redirect most insecure requests to secure versions, including all pages with contact or comment forms.
+         My server with Hetzner Online GmbH is physically located in Ashburn, Virginia, United States, but Hetzner Online GmbH is headquartered in Germany, so any data they see might be transferred to Germany or other countries.

     * [Google LLC](https://policies.google.com/privacy)
       \- my email provider and Web fonts provider, for the purposes of